Private alpha · intent review for coding agents

 The outcome should be a clean handoff, not a transcript plus a mess.

-Built for teams already using coding agents for real work.
+Built for teams already running coding agents on real repos.

-Caskade is for founder-engineers, small AI-native engineering teams, and technical leads already using Claude Code, OpenCode, or similar workflows in live repos.
+Caskade is for founder-engineers, small AI-native engineering teams, and technical leads already using Claude Code, OpenCode, Codex-style tools, or similar workflows in live repos.

 These teams do not need to be sold on agent upside.
 They need better control over how agent work becomes trusted change.